 Recover Health also has PointClickCare to thank for adding product and development resources and implementing hundreds of improvements to the system.
 Many of these from shadowing our team and listening to several user groups PointClickCare has created.

-What’s one piece of advice you’d give to an organization thinking about moving to an EHR in the Home Care market?
+What’s one piece of advice you’d give to an organization thinking about moving to an EHR in the Home Health Care market?

 This is true for any new operational platform in any industry – do not underestimate the time it takes to change processes and get people to adhere to them.
 Train, train, and retrain.
 Provide written documentation, webinars, videos, and hands-on training.
 Then, give it to them again.
 Great nurses are not always great technology users.
 Do not roll something out until you have a way to measure that it’s being done.
 Build oversight processes in to ensure what you are training is happening.
 The old saying “What we measure, we improve” comes to mind.

-Click here to learn more about PointClickCare’s home care platform and how we can help you improve your financial health.
+Click here to learn more about PointClickCare’s home health care platform and how we can help you improve your financial health.